The Walker Brothers: Formation

-The Walker Brothers Trio was formed in Los Angeles in 1964 by John Walker (lead vocals, guitar), Scott Engel (bass, harmony vocals), and drummer Al "Tiny" Schneider.
+The Walker Brothers Trio was formed in Los Angeles in 1964 by John Walker (lead vocals, guitar), Scott Engel (bass, harmony vocals), and Al "Tiny" Schneider (drums).
 Before then, John Walker—who had already been using that name professionally for several years—had performed and recorded several unsuccessful singles with his sister as a duo, John and Judy, and Engel had been bass player with instrumental band The Routers.
 Walker and Engel, with two other musicians, had also toured the Midwest in 1963 as The Surfaris, though the group included none of the musicians who played on the Surfaris' records.
-Dropping the word Trio, Walker and Engel were signed by Mercury Records, recorded a single, "Pretty Girls Everywhere", and became a leading attraction at Gazzari's Club in Hollywood.
+Dropping the word Trio, the Walker Brothers were signed by Mercury Records, recorded a single, "Pretty Girls Everywhere", and became a leading attraction at Gazzari's Club in Hollywood.
 They also appeared on the Shindig!
 TV show, developed by Jack Good, and then on a weekly TV show, Ninth Street A Go Go.

-Late in 1964, they met drummer Gary Leeds, previously of The Standells (Late 1962–1964).
+Late in 1964, they met drummer Gary Leeds, previously of The Standells (late 1962–1964).
 He had recently toured the UK with singer P.J.
 Proby.
-Leeds – along with club regular Brian Jones – persuaded them that the band's rock and roll and blues style would go down well in "swinging London," where Proby had already succeeded.
-Before leaving, they recorded their second single, "Love Her," overseen by Nick Venet and arranger Jack Nitzsche, with Scott Engel taking the lead vocal part for the first time—previously John Walker had been the lead vocalist.
+Leeds – along with Gazzari's club regular Brian Jones of The Rolling Stones – persuaded them that the band's rock and roll and blues style would go down well in "swinging London," where Proby had already succeeded.
+Before leaving, they recorded their second single, "Love Her", overseen by Nick Venet and arranger Jack Nitzsche, with Scott, now Scott Walker, taking the lead vocal part for the first time—previously John had been the lead vocalist.
 With his distinct baritone, Scott became the group's de facto frontman, and the trio shifted their focus from upbeat R&B to pop ballads that better suited his vocals.
 They also appeared in a film, Beach Ball, and sent demo recordings to record labels in the United Kingdom.

-With financial backing from Leeds' stepfather, Walker, Engel and Leeds traveled to the UK in February 1965 for an exploratory visit.
+With Leeds, now Gary Walker, the band's drummer, and with financial backing from his stepfather, the Walker Brothers traveled to the UK in February 1965 for an exploratory visit.